 Why do Medical volunteering in Phnom Penh with IVHQ?

 By volunteering in healthcare in Cambodia, you’ll be improving access to healthcare for the local community, while also gaining medical experience through:

 - Getting exposure to different clinical practices in action

 - Exploring Cambodia’s capital, Phnom Penh

-- To join the Medical project in Cambodia you need to be in your fourth year of medical school and have some experience of pediatrics.
+- To join the Medical project in Cambodia you need to be in your fourth year of medical school.

 - Volunteers need to be 18 years or over to participate in this program.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad page to learn more.

 - All volunteers are required to speak fluent English, have adequate volunteer travel insurance and provide a criminal background check to IVHQ before departure.

 Gain course credit from your college or university and meet your academic requirements when completing a volunteer abroad program with International Volunteer HQ!Learn about course credit

 Read reviews from Medical volunteers in Phnom Penh